EasterAndJay/webasm-runtime/notes.md

   get_local 3
 end
 ```
 The debugger also tells me that the Out of bounds exception is thrown while executing the line `i32.load offset=0 align=4`.
+I will spend the next couple days digging deeper into Web Assembly's Memory model and how it's accessed and interpreted by the module.